Grill cab rehab

 Just to show the second big challenge (exterior R&R was the first), here's a shot of the bottom shelf of the cabinet as destroyed by water:

-In this view you are looking essentially straight down.
-That's rotted plywood.
-And while I didn't save them, I had to collect the shards for a spell:
+And while I didn't save them, I had to collect the shards for the show and tell:

 Step Five: After cleaning up the wound, I applied the Git Rot product which called for a curing time of four days at 75 degeees, or two days at 85 degrees ambient.
 But it's supposed to stop the decay.

-An order of Gorilla plastic wood from Amazon was used to finish the fix to an almost-smooth state.
+An order of Gorilla plastic wood from Amazon was used to finish the fix to an almost-smooth state:

 Step Six: While all the above was going on, I cut other trim lumber to act as gutters, or water diverters, to keep the interior dry.
 This was a tricky task, as the gutter pieces had to be angled just so such that water would run down the faces of the cabinet doors, rather than run into the cabinet: